fhiso/legacy-format/serialisation.md

 ### Parsing                                                         {#parsing}

-The semantics of parsing are defined by the following procedural outline.
+The parsing process can be summarised as follows:

 1. An *octet stream* is converted to a sequence of *line strings* by